-The Labrador is a high-maintenance dog.
-They require plenty of attention from people, intense and frequent physical exercise as well as mental stimulation.
+Labrador Huskies are high-maintenance dogs that require lots of attention from owners, intense and frequent physical activities, as well as mental stimulation.
 This is not a dog you can leave alone for a long time.
-They can get bored and end up in destructive behavior.
+They will easily get bored and destroy your living room.

 This dog is strong and loyal, but not necessarily protective.
 In fact, they don’t mind strangers and are not usually bothered by them.
 Labrador Husky can work with other dogs, but owners shouldn’t keep other small pets nearby because of their prey drive.

 Like many other Canadian dogs, Landseers originated from Newfoundland.
-They are believed to be closely related to the Newfoundland.
+Some believe they’re closely related to the Newfoundland.
 However, Landseers are a distinct breed as selective breeding of this dog was done in Netherlands, Switzerland, and Germany.